pbeagon/GettingCleaningData/Codebook.md

 *extracted_measures* A list of integers matching the relevant variable columns of mean <br>
 and std measures

-*dataset* data table of all the activity variables without activity decription or subject Ids
+*dataset* data table of all the activity variables without activity description or subject Ids

 ## Step 3 Variables